-An occasional collaboration between Wai-te-ata Press and international artists, writers, musicians, and interarts creatives.
+An occasional collaboration between Wai-te-ata Press and local and international artists, writers, musicians, designers, and interarts creatives.

 Cultural Sustainability Symposium 2017

 This international and interdisciplinary symposium (7-10 August) embraced the United Nations 17 Sustainable Development Goals (SDGs) following the vision and mission of Victoria University of Wellington Assistant Vice-Chancellor (Sustainability), A/Prof Marjan van den Belt.
 It proposed an 18th goal: cultural sustainability, a concept that was explored by many special guests, including Rosita Worl, Douglas Robinson and Michael Cronin.